Mariska Veres

-Biography

-Family
+Early life

-Veres was born in The Hague, in the Netherlands.
-Her father was the Hungarian Romani violinist Lajos Veres (1912–1981), and her mother Maria Ender (1912–1986) was of French and Russian heritage.
+Mariska Veres was born Maria Elisabeth Ender in The Hague, in the Netherlands.
+Her father was a Hungarian-Roma violinist Lajos Veres (1912–1981), and her German-born mother, Maria Ender, (1912–1986) was of French and Russian heritage.

+Career

-Singing career
+Early career (1963-1967)

-Veres began her career as a singer in 1963 with the guitar band Les Mysteres.
+Veres began her career as a singer in 1963 with the guitar band Les Mystères.
 In 1964 the band recorded an EP (GTB-label, 10 copies only) with Veres singing on side 1: "Summertime" (solo) and "Someone" (a duet).
 In 2010 the EP was re-released by record club Platenclub Utrecht (PLUT 009).
 In 1965, she sang with the Bumble Bees, and then with the Blue Fighters, Danny and his Favourites and General Four.
 Later in 1966 she sang with the Motowns with whom she also played organ.

+Shocking Blue (1968-1992)

 In 1968, she was invited to join Shocking Blue to replace lead singer Fred de Wilde, who had to join the army.
 In 1969/1970 Shocking Blue gained worldwide fame with the hit single "Venus".
 The month of their arrival in the United States gossip columnist Earl Wilson referred to Veres as a 'beautiful busty girl'.

 When Shocking Blue split up on 1 June 1974, Veres continued in a solo career.
-Her singles "Take Me High" (1975) and "Lovin' You" (1976) were popular mainly in the Netherlands, Belgium, and Germany.
+Her singles "Take Me High" (1975) and "Lovin' You" (1976) were popular mainly in the Netherlands, Belgium and Germany.
 She also released the singles "Tell It Like It Is" (1975), a cover version of Dusty Springfield's "Little By Little" (1976), and "Too Young" (1978).

 Shocking Blue reunited in 1984.
-This comeback turned out to be successful, but one of the other original members, Robbie van Leeuwen, stepped back from the group, partly because he had moved to Luxembourg but also due to the success of Bananarama's cover of "Venus".
+This comeback turned out to be successful, but one of the other original members, Robbie van Leeuwen, stepped back from the group, partly because he had moved to Luxembourg.

+Late career (1993-2006)

-Veres started the jazz group The Shocking Jazz Quintet in 1993, and recorded an album (Shocking You) with pop songs from the 1960s and 1970s, now in a jazz version.
-From 1993 to 2006 she performed in yet another reincarnation of Shocking Blue (recorded the songs Body and Soul and Angel, both produced by former member Robbie van Leeuwen), and also recorded an album with Andrei Serban in 2003, named Gipsy Heart, going back to her Romani roots.
+Veres started the jazz group the Shocking Jazz Quintet in 1993, and recorded an album (Shocking You) with pop songs from the 1960s and 1970s, but in a jazz version.
+From 1993 to 2006 she performed in yet another reincarnation of Shocking Blue (who recorded the songs "Body and Soul" and "Angel", both produced by former member Robbie van Leeuwen), and also recorded an album with Andrei Serban in 2003, named Gipsy Heart, going back to her Romani roots.

 A version of "Venus" was posthumously released in 2007, a few months after her death, recorded with pianist/bandleader Dolf de Vries (on the album Another Touch).
-Veres recorded "Venus" four times: with "Shocking Blue" (1969), with the "Mariska Veres Shocking Jazz Quintet" (1993), with "Formula Diablo" (in English/Spanish, 1997), and with "Dolf de Vries" (a lounge version of "Venus", 2005–2006).
+Veres recorded "Venus" four times: with Shocking Blue (1969), with the Mariska Veres Shocking Jazz Quintet (1993), with Formula Diablo (in English/Spanish, 1997), and with Dolf de Vries (a lounge version of "Venus", 2005–2006).

-Personal life and death
+Personal life

 Veres had a long-term relationship with guitarist André van Geldorp, but never married or had children.
 Reminiscing to the Belgian magazine Flair, she remarked about her early fame: "I was just a painted doll (back in those days), nobody could ever reach me.
-Nowadays, I am more open to people".
+Nowadays, I am more open to people."